grundhofer/automated-accessibility-checker/README.md

 # Automated Accessibility Checker

-A comprehensive, open-source solution for automated accessibility testing of websites and Flutter mobile applications against WCAG 2.2 criteria.
+A comprehensive, open-source solution for automated accessibility testing of websites and against WCAG 2.2 criteria.

 ## Features